-The Sunshine Coast, Queensland, Australia is an excellent training location due to weather, clear skies, low levels of air trafﬁc, and suitable terrain for training.
-This is coupled with an excellent choice of accommodation, ﬁrst class medical services and exciting recreational activities.
+The Sunshine Coast, Queensland and Upper Spencer Gulf, South Australia are both excellent training locations due to weather, clear skies, low levels of air trafﬁc, and suitable terrain for training.
+This is coupled with an excellent choice of accommodation and exciting recreational activities.

 What's great about our location?

 Our training bases are within sortie distance to:

 - numerous un-controlled airﬁelds